Skip to content

 Error message as function

-Over a string, Elysia type's error can also accepts a function to programatically return custom error for each property.
+In addition to a string, Elysia type's error can also accept a function to programmatically return a custom error for each property.

-The error function accepts same argument as same as ValidationError
+The error function accepts the same arguments as ValidationError

 typescript